docker/docs/install.md

 > **Note**: you may need to reboot your server to update its LTS kernel.

-## Upgrading the Commercially Supported Docker Engine
+## Upgrading the commercially supported Docker Engine

-CS Docker Engine 1.6.1 contains fixes to security vulnerabilities, and customers should upgrade to it immediately.
+CS Docker Engine 1.6.2cs6 contains fixes issues in 1.6.1, and customers should upgrade to it immediately.

 > **Note**: If you have CS Docker Engine 1.6.0 installed, it must be upgraded;